KuoFangYu/programming-language/README.md

 ## Pj2
-you are to implement a syntax checker and a pretty printer that supports system-supported functions.
+For this project, you are to implement a syntax checker and a pretty printer that supports system-supported functions.

 The system-supported functions of OurC system are listed below.